ir33k/prebble/README.md

 Rebble prepared convenient "Developer VM" but I would very much prefer to have more lightweight setup.
 That means installing SDK locally.
 On my Debian 11 with no signs of Python2, which is required, it might be a bit more difficult.
-But let's try anyway.
+Let's try anyway.

-I did followed the official [Pebble SDK installation instruction][].
-But before that I noticed the warning message that Python 2.7 is required to be able to use pip2.
+I followed official [Pebble SDK installation instruction][].
+But before that I noticed warning message that Python 2.7 and pip2 are required.
 So I installed few packages to get proper Python versions and then I followed article called [Install pip for Python2.7 in Debian 11 Bullseye][].
-Strange coincidence that I found help on Emacs user blog and I'm Emacs user as well.
+Strange coincidence that I found help on Emacs user blog and I'm Emacs user too.
 Thanks bro!
 Works like a charm.
-But I have to remember to use `python2 -m pip` instead of `pip` from now on.
+But I have to remember to use `python2 -m pip` instead of `pip`.

 	$ sudo apt install python2
 	$ sudo apt install python2.7